 The vas deferens is then replaced inside the scrotum and the skin is closed with stitches that dissolve and do not have to be removed.

 The procedure takes about 20 to 30 minutes and can be done in an office or clinic.
-It may be done by a family medicine doctor, a urologist, or a general surgeon.
+It may be done by a primary care physician, a urologist, or a general surgeon.

 A no-scalpel vasectomy is also available.
 This method uses a small clamp with pointed ends.
 Instead of using a scalpel to cut the skin, the clamp is poked through the skin of the scrotum and then opened.
 The benefits of this procedure include less bleeding, a smaller hole in the skin, and fewer complications.
 The no-scalpel vasectomy is as effective as traditional vasectomy.